Knoldus Blog Audio

 First, let’s see what Apache Spark is.
 The official definition of Apache Spark says that “Apache Spark™ is a unified analytics engine for large-scale data processing.”
 It is an in-memory computation processing engine where the data is kept in random access memory (RAM) instead of some slow disk drives and is processed in parallel.

-Before processing further, I would like to state that the prerequisite to understand this blog would be my blog on “Understanding how Spark runs on YARN with HDFS” where I have explained in detail about “How Spark runs on Cluster Manager i.e. YARN”.
+Before processing further, I would like to state that the prerequisite to understand this blog would be my blog on “Understanding how Spark runs on YARN with HDFS” where I have explained in detail “How Spark runs on Cluster Manager i.e. YARN”.

 Now, let’s look into the architecture of Apache Spark.